mkmoisen/pychbase/README.md

 # Run the tests

-Currently you will have to open `tests.py` and replace the `ZOOKEEPER_ENSEMBLE` and `TABLE_NAME` constants with those in your environment.
+Currently you will have to open `tests.py` and replace the `ZOOKEEPERS` and `TABLE_NAME` constants with those in your environment.
 Afterwords, just run

     python tests.py